 If you are looking to take a bone health supplement, it should include as many of the important ingredients listed below:

-Vitamin D3- D3 is the natural form of vitamin D, which is vital for bone remodeling and growth.
+D3 is the natural form of vitamin D, which is vital for bone remodeling and growth.
 It also helps with calcium absorption.

-Vitamin A- Vitamin A is important for normal vision, the immune system, and reproduction but it’s the relationship that Vitamin A has with Vitamin D that makes it a bone making all star.
+Vitamin A is important for normal vision, the immune system, and reproduction but it’s the relationship that Vitamin A has with Vitamin D that makes it a bone making all star.

-Vitamin K2- K2 activates essential proteins for healthy bone development.
+K2 activates essential proteins for healthy bone development.
 Being low in vitamin K2 can lead to deficiencies in bone health, as vitamin K2 helps to pull calcium from the blood and transport it into the bone matrix where active remodeling needs to occur.

 Why OsteoBLAST® is Your Best Option

 Out of the many supplements on the market, the best one in our opinion is OsteoBLAST®, as it contains almost all of the ingredients discussed in this article.
-This supplement is a blend of elements and vitamins handpicked by Dr. Lewis Clarke, MD, PhD.
+This supplement is a blend of supplements and vitamins handpicked by Dr. Lewis Clarke, MD, PhD.
 Each ingredient in OsteoBLAST® works synergistically to support bone health and the body’s normal remodeling process.
-Dr. Clarke has worked in Physical Medicine and Rehabilitation for over 30 years in Houston, TX and his utilization of these specific ingredients to his many patients over the years has shown incredible results.
+Dr. Clarke has worked in Physical Medicine and Rehabilitation for over 30 years and his utilization of these specific ingredients to his many patients over the years has shown incredible results.

 OsteoBLAST® also helps support cartilage metabolism for healthy joints, reduces pain from exercising, supports the bone maker, osteoblast, while inhibiting the bone dissolver, osteoclast.
 It supports bone formation and osteoblast lining, and supports healthy and comfortable joints by improving lubricating and cushioning qualities.